-Omega-3 fatty acids can be found in fatty fish, such as salmon, tuna, anchovies and sardines, other marine life such as algae and krill, and nut oils.
+The LC-PUFA Omega-3 fatty acids EPA and DHA can be found in fatty fish, such as salmon, tuna, anchovies and sardines, and other marine life such as algae and krill.
+The terrestrial omega 3 fatty acid ALA is found in some vegetable (e.g. rape seed/canola, chia) and nut (e.g. walnut) oils.